The last five databases

 Closed series - Planning paper 116 (fr), (nl),

 The objective of the report is to provide an overview of the main drivers of economic growth and the productivity evolution in Belgium, in comparison with its three neighbouring countries and the US over 1970 and 2015.
 Recent evolutions, over 2000-2015, are analysed in details in order to shed light on the impact of the great recession.
 The growth accounting methodology is applied to explain labour productivity growth for the total economy, manufacturing and market services.

-Working Paper 11-17 (en),
+Working Papers - Working Paper 11-17 (en),

 The traditional attribution of responsibility for greenhouse gas (GHG) emissions to producing countries may be distorted by international trade flows as importing emission-intensive commodities contributes to reducing a country’s production-based emissions.
 This has motivated the calculation of carbon footprints that measure the amount of domestic and foreign GHG emissions (directly and indirectly) embodied in commodities intended for final consumption by a country’s residents.
 In this

 working paper, we present carbon footprint estimations for Belgium based on global multi-regional input-output (MRIO) tables that have been made consistent with detailed Belgian national accounts.
 According to our calculations, Belgium’s carbon footprint is substantially higher than its productionbased emissions, which means that Belgium is a net importer of GHG emissions.
 Moreover, our results show that consistency with detailed national accounts does matter for MRIO-based carbon footprint calculations, in particular for a small open economy like Belgium.